ianzhou01/EyeRest/README.md

 # EyeRest
 ### Functionality
 - This is a simple app built on Tkinter (included in Python) to facilitate regular eye rest while working on computers.
-- The current version of the app covers the screen during breaks with overlay; an escape button can exit this notification countdown and start a new cycle.
+- The current version of the app covers the screen during breaks with overlay; the escape icon exits this notification countdown and starts a new cycle.
 - The stop button resets the timer; the timer will begin from 0 until the new (if updated) work interval has elapsed.
 ### Installation
 - This app is currently configured only for Windows.
 Simply download EyeRest.exe and run the program (you may need to override computer warnings).